ZILtoid1991/iota/README.md

 ### Linux

-Linux is using X11 for its windowing and I/O.
+Linux is using X11 for its windowing and I/O. Has two known bugs:
+* When the window is closed, X11 replies with `X connection to :0.0 broken (explicit kill or server shutdown).`
+* Resizing is glitched.

+## OpenGL

+It works for what I've tested it, Windows parts might have their own unique challenges later on, Linux currently has issues with resizing.

 # Examples